jscheidtmann/astroberry-server-wui/files/envpanel/README.md

 WantedBy=multi-user.target
 ```

-The above service files assumes you copied the envpanel directory to **DIRECTORY** - replace **DIRECTORY** with real path to gpspanel on your system.
+The above service files assumes you copied the envpanel directory to **DIRECTORY** - replace **DIRECTORY** with real path to envpanel on your system.

 Copy the envpanel.service file to **/etc/systemd/system**: